Chemical Processing Nozzles

 What to Compare

-Compare spray angle, capacity size, material, and connection details.
-Common options in this group include 15° to 170°, 316L stainless steel, brass, 303/304 stainless steel, and polypropylene, and inlet sizes such as 3/8 in., 1/4 in., 1/2 in., and 1/8 in. on NPT connections where available.
+Compare spray performance, material compatibility, including 316L stainless steel, brass, 303/304 stainless steel, and polypropylene, and connection details such as 3/8 in., 1/4 in., 1/2 in., and 1/8 in. with NPT connections where available.

-Applications for Chemical Processing
+Chemical Processing Spray Applications

 Cleaning & Washing